OSMLatam/OSM-Notes-Ingestion/etc/README.md

 # Configuration Files

-This directory contains configuration files for the OSM-Notes-profile project.
+This directory contains configuration files for the OSM-Notes-Ingestion project.

 ## Files